Aspose/Aspose-API-Reference-Examples/english/words/net/working-with-fields/_index.md

 title: Working with Fields
 linktitle: Working with Fields
 second_title: Aspose.Words for .NET API Reference
-description: Examples show how to insert Field, update filed culture, replace field hyperlink, remove field, and insert nested fields into Word Document using in Aspose.Words for .NET
+description: Tutorials show how to insert Field, update filed culture, replace field hyperlink, remove field, and insert nested fields into Word Document using in Aspose.Words for .NET
 type: docs
 weight: 140
 url: /words/net/working-with-fields/
 ---
-The following examples show how to insert Field, update filed culture, replace field hyperlink, remove field, and insert nested fields into Word Document using in Aspose.Words for .NET.
+The following tutorials show how to insert Field, update filed culture, replace field hyperlink, remove field, and insert nested fields into Word Document using in Aspose.Words for .NET.

 ## Field Code